 - Add in the garlic and saute for 30 seconds or until fragrant.

-- Pour in the beef and the vegetable broth and simmer for 20-25 minutes or until the beets and carrots are tender.
+- Pour in the beef and the vegetable broth and add the bay leaf.
+Simmer for 20-25 minutes or until the beets and carrots are tender.

-- Stir in the fresh dill, lemon juice, and lemon zest.
+- Discard bay leaf.
+Stir in the fresh dill, lemon juice, and lemon zest.
 Taste and season with the desired amount of kosher salt and black pepper.

 - Serve with a dollop of sour cream on top.